 “I felt a desire to learn how to sing like an opera singer,” said Olszewski.
 “I love to sing but I felt I could sing like her too because she did.
 She is an inspiration to me.”

 Olszewski began pursuing his singing career in church and started taking voice lessons and joining the school choir since elementary school.
-In 2012, he began his vocal training with Jennifer Decker at Mason Community Arts Academy and studied the techniques to advance his singing abilities.
+In 2012, he began his vocal training with Jennifer Keller at Mason Community Arts Academy and studied the techniques to advance his singing abilities.

-“Alek is a wonderful student,” said Ms. Decker, a lyric soprano and teaching artist at the Academy.
+“Alek is a wonderful student,” said Ms. Keller, a lyric soprano and teaching artist at the Academy.
 “And even with the rigorous demands of his studies, he always took the time to take lessons when possible.”